sgraden/vpc/apis.md

 	* `404: An instance with the specified identifier could not be found.`

 ### PATCH/instances/{id}
-This request updates an instance with the information in a provided instance patch.
-The instance patch object is structured in the same way as a retrieved instance and contains only the information to be updated.
+This request updates a virtual server instance with the information in a provided instance patch.
+The instance patch object is structured in the same way as a retrieved instance, and it contains only the information to be updated.

 * **Required Parameters**: `id`: The instance identifier.
 * **Request Body**: _required_